Lysak/Lysak/README.md

 ## My pet projects:

 * [motivation](https://github.com/Lysak/motivation) \
 Replace new tab page with Motivation.
 Once installed, enter your date of birth and then, every time you open a new tab, a live calculation of your age will appear.
-Firefox and Chrome exstension (its fork with new design)
+Firefox and Chrome exstension (it's fork with new design)

 > Telegram bots
 * [@monobankReferralProgramBot](https://t.me/monobankReferralProgramBot) \